UT-Austin-FIS/ted_wrapper/README.md

 If you want to be able to run the tests, use
     pip install -e <path-to-ted-wrapper>[tests]

+You can run the tests with
+    nosetests ted

 Release Notes
 =============
 v1.2 - Added django subpackage with ted_lookup module that uses Django settings.